COMMUNITY RESOURCES & PROGRAMS

 EVENTS, WORKSHOPS & MORE

-City Park Stewards – The City of North Vancouver’s Park Stewards program is seeking volunteers for a holly haul and volunteer appreciation event at Sunrise Park from 9:00am-12:00pm on Saturday, December 14.
+- City Park Stewards – The City of North Vancouver’s Park Stewards program is seeking volunteers for monthly invasive species pulls.
 Register at https://www.cnv.org/your-government/living-city/get-involved/city-park-stewards.

 - NVCL Opportunities – North Vancouver City Library is seeking volunteers.
 For more information, see https://www.nvcl.ca/events/tween-advisory-group-meeting-1.